SteelCompendium/data-bestiary-md-dse/Striped Condor Griffon.md

   effects:
   - name: Effect
     effect: 'The [[Griffon|griffon]] falls down upon the target, taking no damage from falling.
-      A creature who is grabbed by the [[Griffon|griffon]] is prone and can’t stand until they are no longer grabbed. '
+      A creature who is grabbed by the [[Griffon|griffon]] is prone and can''t stand until they are no longer grabbed. '

 ```